-Who will not be affected by the new law
+Who is not affected by the new law

-From the original law and subsequent clarifications from the Ministry of Labor, we have determined that a work permit will not be required for:
+Based on the original law, clarifications from the Ministry of Labor, and exceptions to the amendments of April 15, 2026, a work permit is not required for:

-- Holders of permanent residence permits, investment residence permits for investments in the Georgian economy of USD 300,000 or more, employees of diplomatic missions, refugees, asylum seekers, and representatives of the international media
+- Holders of permanent residence permits, investment residence permits for investments in the Georgian economy of USD 300,000 or more, employees of diplomatic missions, refugees, asylum seekers, and representatives of international media.

 Everyone else will DEFINITELY need a work permit.
-And by everyone, we mean foreign employees of Georgian companies working under contract and self-employed persons conducting economic activities in Georgia, including individual entrepreneurs, freelancers, and independent contractors (e.g., under civil law contracts) if they reside in Georgia, as well as company directors.
+This primarily applies to foreign employees of Georgian companies working under a contract and self-employed individuals conducting economic activities in Georgia.
+The law classifies the latter as sole proprietors, freelancers, and independent contractors (e.g., under civil law contracts) if they reside in Georgia and work for the Georgian market.

 Key points of Resolution No. 70